jblack975/MyOutfitPicker/README.md

 This is also an example of how to use some of the modern libraries in a KMP application and will be the subject of a YouTube video shortly.

+I have only started the server subproject within Android Studio and tested it with curl.

+There is an issue at times when building where it may complain that it can't find some library but if you do a Build -> Rebuild Project
+It seems to go away.